Oz CLI

 CMD+P)In the search field, find and select the

-Install Warp CLI Commandaction.
+Install Oz CLI Commandaction.

 In the Warp installer, select Add Warp to PATH.
 If you are installing for all users, this will put the CLI on the system path.
 Otherwise, the CLI is only added to the path for your account.

-To run the Warp CLI on Linux, use the same command that you'd use to start Warp normally.
+To run the Oz CLI on Linux, use the same command that you'd use to start Warp normally.
 If you installed Warp via a package manager, it should already be on the system PATH.

 Standalone package